binary-data/binary-data.github.io/_posts/2015-07-24-generating-requests-with-apache-jmeter.md

 tags: jmeter
 ---
 # The problem

+> **UPD 31 July 2015: For Django and python I now prefer to use [requests](http://docs.python-requests.org/en/latest/) library and Django management commands.
+With management commands it is easier to collect data required for generating requests.
+But I will leave the post here because it can be helpful for someone.**

 I develop a web application.
 One of it's modules collects data from user request (user agent, device etc.) and shows visit statistics.
 While developing statistic module I needed to generate sample request data.

 My requirements was: